RM-Robert-Mazur/Simple-API-Based-Weather-App/README.md

-# ⛅ Simple weather app ⛅
+# ⛅ Simple Weather App ⛅

 Another JavaScript based application which was a part of my aim to refresh my basic JavaScript knowledge.
 This simple weather app uses Accu Weather API to retrieve current weather conditions for specified city of our choice.